DaniruKun/rustplus-commander/README.md

 - `RUST_SERVER_PORT`: Rust+ server port, `28079` by default, you can find it in the FCM notification payload, see below
 - `STEAM_ID`: your Steam user ID
 - `RUST_PLAYER_TOKEN`: token used for authenticating you with Rust servers, read below
+- `RESP_PREFIX`: set custom prefix for messages sent by the commander in chat

 How to get your Rust player token: <https://github.com/liamcottle/rustplus.js#using-the-command-line-tool>